pennlabs/pcr/README.rst

 1. Define ``PCR_API_TOKEN`` plus anything else you may need in ``settings.py``.
    You can also define this as an environment variable (``$PCR_API_TOKEN``).
+   Optionally, set the ``DEBUG`` environment variable, default is true for development.

 2. Start the server locally, via::